b. 22/01/1889 Lancaster Gate, London. d. 11/02/1918 Hannover, Germany.

 He died of his wounds while a prisoner of war on the 11th February 1918 in No. 1 (Reserver) Prisoner of War Camp, Lazaret, Hannover, Germany, and the news of his passing came via the British Red Cross in Copenhagen.
 His personal effects were later forwarded from Hanover, and a month later his parents were at Buckingham Palace to receive the posthumous VC from the King on the 25th May 1918.
 A memorial service had been held for him a month after his death in March 1918 at St. Paul’s, Knightsbridge, which was attended by members of the family, friends and a detachment from the Royal Fusiliers who had lined the aisle during the service.

-Elliott-Cooper was buried in Hanover Cemetery and he is commemorated in several places around the UK, including the Eton College Memorial, Sandhurts Military College, Surrey, St. Mary’s Church, Bentworth, Hampshire and in the south aisle of Ripon Cathedral, owing to family ties with the Yorkshire town.
+Elliott-Cooper was buried in Hamburg Ohlsdorf Cemetery and he is commemorated in several places around the UK, including the Eton College Memorial, Sandhurts Military College, Surrey, St. Mary’s Church, Bentworth, Hampshire and in the south aisle of Ripon Cathedral, owing to family ties with the Yorkshire town.
 He is also commemorated on the Royal Fusiliers Memorial, along withhis brother Gerald D’Arcy Elliott-Cooper, who died in 1922, as a result of wounds he received in August 1915.

 His VC, DSO, MC and bronze death plaque were presented to the Royal Fusiliers Museum by the family in 1973, and is displayed at the Royal Fusiliers Museum, Tower of London, but the three Great War service medals are in private hands.